Foundation basics

 Under the Internal Revenue Code, public charities and private foundations collectively make up the universe of 501(c)(3) organizations.
 While both share the aim of advancing charitable causes, they vary significantly in funding sources, governance, and operations.

 In contrast, private foundations enjoy greater latitude for concentrated control because they can be exclusively managed by their primary donors and immediate family members.
-This grants a notable level of autonomy, allowing a small group or family to personally designate beneficiaries and allocate resources as they deem appropriate.
+This grants a notable level of autonomy, allowing a small group or family to personally maintain control over decision-making and allocate resources as they deem appropriate.
 Private foundations generally rely on a single-source endowment, often originating from an affluent family, as their primary financial base.
 Their main focus lies in providing grants to support various charitable initiatives and programs.
+Unlike public charities, private foundations are generally subject to a mandatory annual distribution requirement, which obligates them to distribute at least 5% of their net investment assets for charitable purposes each year.
+This rule ensures they actively use their resources to advance their charitable mission.

 The chart below highlights some of the major differences between public charities and private foundations: